 Cadmium electroplate is produced using the same process as zinc, described above.
 The basic finish is gray.
 The color can be changed by the application of chromate coatings.
 Cad used to be specified extensively on commercial and military fasteners.
 However, in recent years, cad has been virtually eliminated from commercial products because of toxicity.
 It also has been eliminated from new design for military parts.
 The only cad specification we continue to get from customers is AMS QQ-P-416.
-The exact call out is AMS-QQ-P-416 Type II CL2 (0.0003) with yellow dichromate, shown above.
-Let’s look at the corrosion resistance for (0.0003″) thickness parts.
+The exact call out is AMS-QQ-P-416 Type II CL2 (0.0003) with yellow dichromate, shown to the left.
+Let’s look at the corrosion resistance for (0.0003″) thickness parts (see Table 4).

 High-strength hardened cad-electroplated parts must also, like zinc, be baked after plating to reduce the risk of hydrogen embrittlement.

 Cad pricing used to be competitive with that of zinc electroplating.
 However, the relative rarity of cad usage has caused many plating applicators to stop offering cad plating.
 As a result, the price of cad has increased to more than four times that of zinc.